Introduction to the Mole & the Molar Mass

 ½ mole of N2 molecules, should contain ½ 6.02 × 1023 of N2 molecules.

-Exercise: Mole & Molar Mass
+Exercise on Mole and Molar Mass

 Exercise on Mole & Molar Mass